JanisHe/seisDAE/README.md

 #### Denoise data
 Run the function `predict` from file `prediction.py` with your created model and config file.
 The parameter data_list is a list with numpy arrays for denoising.

+#### Denoise obspy Trace
+Use the function `denoise_trace`in `denoise_day.py` and use the original trace. your trained model and the conifg-file as input arguments.
+The denoising may take some time and returns two traces for the recovered signal and noise.